 Bias in estimated short sprint profiles using timing gates due to the flying start: simulation study and proposed solutions

 Short sprints have been modeled using the mono-exponential equation that involves two parameters: (1) maximum sprinting speed (MSS) and (2) relative acceleration (TAU), most often performed using the timing gates.
 In this study, this model is termed the No correction model.
 Unfortunately, a bias is introduced when estimating parameters due to the often-utilized flying start.
-In this paper, (1) two additional models are proposed (Estimated TC and Estimated FD) that aim to correct this bias, and (2) a theoretical simulation study that provides model performances in estimating parameters is provided.
-In conclusion, both Estimated TC and Estimated FD models provided more precise parameter estimates, but surprisingly, the No correction model provided higher sensitivity for specific parameter changes.
+In this paper, (1) two additional models are proposed, Estimated time correction (Estimated TC) and Estimated flying distance (Estimated FD), that aim to correct this bias, and (2) a theoretical simulation study that provides model performances in estimating parameters is provided.
+In conclusion, both the Estimated TC and Estimated FD models provided more precise parameter estimates, but surprisingly, the No correction model provided higher sensitivity for specific parameter changes.

 Keywords: acceleration, error, profile, velocity, model